thelfer/tfel/docs/web/glossary.md

 # The `NeutronFluence` entry

-This entry describes la fluence.
+This entry describes the neutron fluence.

-* alternative names: NeutronFluence
 * units:
   *SI: n.m^{-2}
 * type: scalar

 # The `NeutronFlux` entry

-This entry describes le flux de neutron.
+This entry describes the neutron flux.

-* alternative names: NeutronFlux
 * units:
   *SI: n.m^{-2}.s^{-1}
 * type: scalar

 # The `NormalStiffness` entry

-This entry describes la raideur normale pour un modèle de zone cohésive.
+This entry describes the normal elastic stiffness for a cohesive zone model.

-* alternative names: NormalStiffness
 * units:
   *SI: Pa.m^{-1}
 * type: scalar

 # The `NumberOfMoles` entry

-This entry describes le nombre de moles d'une substance.
+This entry describes the amount of substance.

-* alternative names: NumberOfMoles
 * units:
   *SI: mol
 * type: scalar